Bulletin Page Content

 Clinical practicum opportunities occur at the on-campus Speech and Hearing Center and many affiliated rehabilitation centers, schools, private practices, ENT clinics, and hospitals.
-Within this framework, students are prepared to meet the academic and practicum requirements for national certification (the Certificate of Clinical Competence, CCC, in Audiology awarded by the American Speech-Language-Hearing Association) and Alabama state licensure.
-The Au.D.
-Program typically extends for 11 academic semesters including three semesters of full-time clinical externship.
+Within this framework, students are prepared to meet the academic and clinical practicum requirements for national certification (the Certificate of Clinical Competence, CCC-A, awarded by the American Speech-Language-Hearing Association) and Alabama state licensure.
+The AuD Program is a full-time in-residence program, and typically extends for 11 academic semesters including three semesters of full-time clinical externship.
 Graduate Assistantships are available annually on a competitive basis.
 Applications for admission and assistantships are available after November 1 with enrollment beginning in the Fall Semester only.

-Details regarding the Admissions process and deadline are available on the Department of Speech-Language Pathology and Audiology website.
+Details regarding the admissions process and deadline are available on the Department of Speech Pathology and Audiology website.

-- A passing grade on comprehensive examinations administered during the 1st, 2nd, and 3rd years of the AuD program is required in order to progress to the next year of study.
+A passing grade on comprehensive examinations administered during the 1st, 2nd, and 3rd years of the AuD program is required in order to progress to the next year of study.
+Students who successfully complete an optional research-based thesis and successfully defend this project are only required to complete the comprehensive examination process in years 1 and 2 of the AuD program.
+In the event that the thesis is not satisfactorily completed, the student will be required to successfully pass the 3rd year comprehensive examination prior to graduation.

 A minimum of eleven full-time semesters of academic study.
 The final three semesters are spent off campus completing a full-time externship.